WatchdogCyberDefense/fortinet/README.md

 - Download the `WatchDogBlocklist-current.csv` file to your desktop.
 - If needed, rename the file to `WatchDogBlocklist-current.csv`.
 Rename it to [blocklist-addresses.conf]
 - Then Upload the file to your Fortigate firewall.
+- Check for Limitations.
+For example on a FortiGate 400F: o     Maximum 5,000 address objects o     Maximum 600 IPs per address group
+---

 ---